 Entry Requirements

-In order to be eligible to study the PDA, you should:
+To be eligible to study our PDA, you should:

 Learners will be considered for entry to pursue the most appropriate level of study based on qualifications and/or their personal, professional or educational experience following guidance provided in line with UWE Bristol's entry requirements and admissions policies.